flame-engine/flame/doc/README.md

 }
 ```

-In Flame we use a concept called the Flame Component System (FCS), which is a way to organize your
+In Flame we provide a concept called the Flame Component System (FCS), which is a way to organize
-game objects in a way that makes it easy to manage them.
+your game objects in a way that makes it easy to manage them.
 You can read more about it in the
 [Components](flame/components.md) section.

 When you want to start a new game you either have to extend the `FlameGame` class or the `World`
 class.
 The `FlameGame` is the root of your game and is responsible for managing the game loop and
 the components.
 The `World` class is a component that can be used to create a world in your game.

-So if we want to create a simple game we can do something like this:
+So to create a simple game you can do something like this:

 ```dart
 import 'package:flame/game.dart';